-- Quality of your medical care - are you unhappy with the quality of care you have received (including care in the hospital)?
+• Quality of your medical care

+• are you unhappy with the quality of care you have received (including care in the hospital)?

+Respecting your privacy

-• Respecting your privacy
+• did someone not respect your right to privacy or share confidential information?

-- ♦ do you believe that someone did not respect your right to privacy or shared information about you that you feel should be confidential? - Disrespect, poor customer service, or other negative behaviors - ♦ has someone been rude or disrespectful to you? - are you unhappy with how our Member Services has treated you? - do you feel you are being encouraged to leave our plan?
+• Disrespect, poor customer service, or other negative behaviors

+- ♦ has someone been rude or disrespectful to you? - are you unhappy with our Member Services? - ♦ do you feel you are being encouraged to leave our plan?

-Waiting times
+• Waiting times

 - are you having trouble getting an appointment, or waiting too long to get it? - have you been kept waiting too long by doctors, pharmacists, or other health professionals?
-Or by Member Services or other staff at our plan?
-Examples include waiting too long on the phone, in the waiting room, when getting a prescription, or in the exam room
+Or by Member Services or other staff at our plan? - Examples include waiting too long on the phone, in the waiting or exam room, or getting a prescription